mohansree14/Token-Classification/README.md

    streamlit run src/app.py
    ```

-## Usage
+4. **Use the Application:**

-- Once the application is running, navigate to the provided local URL in your web browser.
+   - Open the provided local URL in your web browser (usually `http://localhost:8501`).
+   - Or access the deployed app here: [Streamlit App Link](https://your-deployed-app-link)
-- Input your text in the designated area and submit to receive predictions from the BioBERT model.
+   - Enter your biomedical text in the main area and click **Analyze**.
+   - View all tokens and their predicted labels in a table and as a colorful graphical visualization.
+   - Check the sidebar for instructions and your last 5 interactions.

 ## BioBERT Model

 BioBERT is a domain-specific language representation model pre-trained on large-scale biomedical corpora.
-This application leverages BioBERT's capabilities for token classification tasks, making it suitable for various biomedical text processing applications.
+This application leverages BioBERT's capabilities for token classification tasks, making it suitable for biomedical text mining and NER applications.

 ## Contributing